 “Accomplishment,” often describes how runners - including me - think about a marathon performance, and for many many women and men, including two of my daughters, completing the 2019 L.A. marathon was an impressive accomplishment.

-We’re a family of runners: Kelly has run most of her life; my middle-daughter, Hannah, started running in high school, and I followed her into the sport; Larissa was soon running as well.
+We’re a family of runners: Kelly has run most of her life; my 21-year-old, Hannah, started in high school and I followed her into the sport; Larissa, now 17, was soon running as well.
+Both girls will sometimes even run with me.
 Grace, the eldest, is an enthusiastic spectator, and tolerates the running discussion (to a point).
-Both girls will even run with me.

-Four years ago, Hannah and I both decided to run our first marathon, so we signed up and trained through the fall of 2015 as Boston cooled down, and then ran up and down the beach to complete the Palm Beaches Marathon together.
-It was hot and humid and tough, and both of us felt an enormous sense of accomplishment when we staggered across the line.
+Four years ago, Hannah and I decided to run our first marathon, so we signed up and trained through Boston’s cooling fall, and then ran up and down the beach to complete the Palm Beaches Marathon together.
+It was hot and humid and tough, and both of us felt a powerful sense of accomplishment when we staggered across the line.

 Then I became obsessed, and started running for time.
 Larissa became obsessed too, and ran several half marathons and lots of 5Ks and 10Ks, as well as cross country and track.
 Her instagram feed added runners: @des_linden, @shalaneflanagan, @runmeb, and @bostonmarathon.

 But she spent a lot of time deliberating about a marathon.
 Would it interfere with cross country?
 Would the focus on distance slow her down?
 Marathons are a lot of work.

 She signed up for L.A., then Hannah said she would run too.
 Kelly even signed up (although just off achieving a PR at CIM she injured herself and couldn’t run).